jint-method/jint-methodology/docs/readme.md

 First, a web module can act as a state manager.
 When two web components need to share information or need to keep their states aligned a web module should be used.
 The general concept is that web components should be built to solve one problem or do one job, and they should do that job as quickly and efficiently as possible.
 There is no need to create a single component that tracks the event listeners of several elements with one stylesheet containing all the CSS.
 Get into the mindset of splitting your code into the smallest reusable pieces just like you would if you were building an interface with [React](https://reactjs.org/) or [Atomic Design](http://atomicdesign.bradfrost.com/table-of-contents/).

 Let's look at an example of how a cart drawer could work on an e-commerce website.
 There could be three individual web components that all need to manage the drawers open state.
 One is a cart icon button in the header, one is the close icon button in the cart, and finally, there is the cart drawer itself.
 Now that we have our functionality split into three web components, let's define a web module that will manage the state.

+[Click here](https://examples.jintmethod.dev/cart-manager/) to view the live demo of the following example.

 ```typescript
 interface CartManagerState